 The Result: A Code That Middleborough Can Count On

-General Code worked collaboratively with the Town through the entire codification process and provided an Editorial and Legal Analysis, Preliminary draft and final draft, all of which were reviewed by the Bylaw Study Committee, Town departments, public bodies and Town Counsel.
-Once final changes were completed, Middleborough’s new code was made accessible online on General Code’s eCode360 platform and in print form for staff use.
-Shortly after, the code was unanimously approved and adopted at a special Town meeting.
+General Code worked collaboratively with the Town through the entire codification process and provided an Legal Analysis, Preliminary draft and final draft, all of which were reviewed by the Bylaw Study Committee, Town departments, public bodies and Town Counsel.
+Once final changes were completed, Middleborough’s new code was made accessible online on General Code’s eCode360 online code portal and in print form for staff use.
+Shortly after, the code was unanimously approved and adopted at a special Town Meeting.
 “The entire process went relatively quickly with the amount of material that we had to work with.
 The Bylaw Study Committee and I take great pride in this project and appreciate the collaborative effort put forth by everyone involved.
 It is one of the proudest accomplishments I have had in my tenure as Town Clerk,” says Ferreira.

 Others share Ferreira’s enthusiasm.
 “I’ve had positive feedback from staff, constituents, and my Town Manager and the Board of Selectmen.
-My assistant also told me she had a constituent come in asking when the planning board was established.
+My assistant also told me she had a constituent come in asking when the Planning Board was established.
 All it took was a quick search on our eCode and she was able to immediately respond to that person.
 It’s definitely made us more efficient,” says Ferreira.

 Fast forward — still the best decision for Middleborough